isaac-sim/OmniIsaacGymEnvs/README.md

 * `enable_livestream=ENABLE_LIVESTREAM` - Whether to enable Omniverse streaming.
 * `experiment=EXPERIMENT` - Sets the name of the experiment.
 * `max_iterations=MAX_ITERATIONS` - Sets how many iterations to run for.
 Reasonable defaults are provided for the provided environments.
+* `warp=WARP` - If set to True, launch the task implemented with Warp backend (Note: not all tasks have a Warp implementation).

 Hydra also allows setting variables inside config files directly as command line arguments.
 As an example, to set the minibatch size for a rl_games training run, you can use `train.params.config.minibatch_size=64`.
 Similarly, variables in task configs can also be set.
 For example, `task.env.episodeLength=100`.